Dynamic Packaging Solutions for Online Booking Engines: Building a One-Stop Shop for Travel Experience

 Recommendation engine for packages

 A recommendation engine becomes a critical aspect of any eСommerce solution.
 As the goal of dynamic packaging is to create a personalized end-to-end travel solution, the integration of a recommender engine can turn the system into a full-blown vacation planning platform.
-There are three basic personalization engine types that can be used in the travel industry.
+There are three approaches to building a personalization engine that can be used in the travel industry.

 Scoring and classification.
-The technique entails that you divide users into broad segments by type of travel, location, budget, and destinations.
-This provides a basic level of personalization which nonetheless can be efficient in any types of packaging solutions.
+This technique divides users into broad segments by type of travel, location, budget, and destinations.
+It provides a basic level of personalization that can be efficient in any type of packaging solution.

 Content-based personalization.
 Another path to building a recommendation system is applying a content-based approach.
-A method entails finding similarities between previous traveler choices and predicted options.
-For example, if a traveler opts for a low-cost flight, the system recommends a three-star hotel, or a traveler chooses a trip for two adults with a child to Paris, the system recommends a hotel with meals and tickets to Disneyland.
+This method finds similarities between a traveler’s previous choices and predicted options.
+For example, if a traveler opts for a low-cost flight, the system recommends a three-star hotel.
+Or, if a traveler chooses a trip to Paris for two adults with a child, the system recommends a hotel with meals and tickets to Disneyland.

 Collaborative filtering.
-A less widespread technique is collaborative filtering.
-The method entails predicting tailored travel products based on options picked by other users with similar characteristics.
-This method is more advanced and can be applied to those tours where explicit attributes like price, amenities, etc. don’t provide the full picture.
-These can be theme tours and specific attractions where the quality of a product is defined by emotional experience of a traveler.
+A less widespread technique is collaborative filtering which suggests tailored travel products based on options picked by other users with similar characteristics.
+This method is more advanced and can be applied to those tours where explicit attributes like price, amenities, etc., don’t provide the full picture.
+These can be theme tours and specific attractions where the quality of a product is defined by the emotional experience of a traveler.